-- · 3-5 days for IELTS on computer

-- 3-6 days for IELTS online

-- 13 days for IELTS on paper
+- 5-7 days for computer-delivered IELTS - 13 days for paper-based IELTS.

 You can collect your Test Result Form - which is the formal transcript of your result - from the test centre or have it mailed directly to you, depending on what you specified when you registered for the test.